-While introspection techniques have not been used before to inform the host scheduler, several informed scheduling platforms have already been proposed.
+While introspection techniques have not before been used to inform the host scheduler, several informed scheduling platforms have already been proposed.
 Many propriety realtime hypervisor solutions are available on the market.
 Wind River, National Instruments, TenAsys, and RTS all sell realtime virtual machine management solutions.
 However, these proprietary solutions tend to use strict partitioning schemes.
 Dynamic real-time scheduling is left to research based tools and solutions.

-Most of the theory to schedule real-time virtual machines is based on hierarchical scheduling (e.g. [8], [9], [10]).
+The scheduling theory to schedule real-time virtual machines is based on hierarchical scheduling (e.g. [7], [8], [9]).
 This theory has first been developed such that multiple applications with several real-time tasks can be executed in the same platform.
 But it can be used in the context of virtualization where an application is a virtual machine.
 In hierarchical scheduling, the host operating system is responsible for scheduling the virtual machines.
 And each virtual machine has a local scheduler to schedule its own tasks.
-Several solutions have been developed based on this theory.
+Several solutions has been developed based on this theory.

-Xen offers a paravirtualization approach and is thus a popular target hypervisor when researchers focus on the scheduling translation problem (e.g. [11]).
-The most advanced solution based on Xen is RT-Xen [2], [12].
-In [2], they first implemented four existing hierarchical servers: Defferable, Periodic, Polling, and Sporadic and show that they improve the real-time guarantees of the guests compared to the existing Xen schedulers.
+Xen offers a paravirtualization approach and it thus a popular target hypervisor when researchers focus on the scheduling translation problem (e.g. [10], [11]).
+The most advanced solution based on Xen is RT-Xen [1], [12].
+They first implemented in [1] four existing hierarchical servers: Defferable, Periodic, Polling, and Sporadic and show that they improve the real-time guarantees of the guests compared to the existing Xen schedulers.
 Then, in [12], RT-Xen was modified to support compositional scheduling frameworks (CSF) [13].